Xh3o1vn/FeedingFrenzy2_Autosplitter/README.md

 If you're trying to do an Any% Speedrun, please make sure your Livesplit have 60 splits.
 You can download Feeding Frenzy 2 Any% Splits [here](https://www.speedrun.com/feeding_frenzy_2_shipwreck_showdown/resources), Autosplitter will automatically segment once at the beginning of each level when it is loaded.

-## Individual Stage
+## Individual Level

-If you're trying to do an Individual Stage Speedrun, please check **Individual Stage Split** in **Settings** of Autosplitter and keep your Livesplit with only one split (or right-click on the Livesplit page and select **Close Splits**, but this will require you to refill the information in **Edit Splits**).
-You can submit the Individual Stage Speedrun from an Any% Speedrun to the Level Leaderboard.
+If you're trying to do an Individual Level Speedrun, please check **Individual Level Split** in **Settings** of Autosplitter and keep your Livesplit with only one split (or right-click on the Livesplit page and select **Close Splits**, but this will require you to refill the information in **Edit Splits**).
+You can submit the Individual Level Speedrun from an Any% Speedrun to the Level Leaderboard.

 ## Reset Function